-5. Educating parents about online safety
+5. Educating parents/carers about online safety

-The school will raise parents' awareness of internet safety in letters or other communications home, and in information via our website.
-This policy will also be shared with parents on the CE Academy website.
+The academy will raise parents/carers' awareness of internet safety in letters or other communications home, and in information via our website.
+This policy will also be shared with parents/carers on the CE Academy website.

-If parents have any queries or concerns in relation to online safety, these should be raised in the first instance with the headteacher and/or the DSL.
+If parents/carers have any queries or concerns in relation to online safety, these should be raised in the first instance with the headteacher and/or the DSL.

-- Parents are welcome to contact the academy with questions regarding the internet and its use. - Parents are made aware that pupils will be asked to sign the Acceptable Internet Use Policy Statement before being allowed access to the network. - Internet issues will be handled sensitively to inform parents without undue alarm.
+- Parents/carers are welcome to contact the academy with questions regarding the internet and its use. - Parents/carers are made aware that pupils will be asked to sign the Acceptable Internet Use Policy Statement before being allowed access to the network. - Internet issues will be handled sensitively to inform parents/carers without undue alarm.